-Seasoned ELT materials writer and long-time friend of ELTABB Sue Kay shares her story of becoming an English teacher and published author, unveils what makes a compelling coursebook and shares some tried and tested writing tips.
+Seasoned materials writer Sue Kay tells her story of becoming an English teacher and published author, unveils what makes a compelling coursebook and shares some tried and tested writing tips.

 Sandra: Hello Sue, it’s lovely to have you here for an interview with ELTABB!

-We are curious about your story as an ELT professional and your thoughts on materials writing, so I’d say, let’s dive right in with the first question.
+We are curious about your story as an ELT author and your thoughts on materials writing, so I’d say, let’s dive right in…

 How did your ELT career start and what prompted you to become a materials writer?